argoproj-labs/old-argo-dataflow/docs/RELIABILITY.md

 * Pipeline deletion (metrics will be lost, but no messages).

 Under disruption, no messages should be lost and up to 20 messages maybe duplicated.

+## NATS Jet Stream

+No message lost or duplicated is seen under following disruption:

+* Loss of network connection to source or sink.
+* Pod deletion.
+* Pipeline deletion.